Skip to main content

 myfiles config --local status.showUntrackedFiles no

-And have the following in your ~.bashrc or ~/.zshrc:
+Add the following to your ~/.bashrc or ~/.zshrc:

 alias myfiles='/usr/bin/git --git-dir=$HOME/.myfiles/ --work-tree=$HOME'